 Ah, notalgia.
-Anyhow, I came back to this game years later and explored it more carefully, with a (much) more capable computer.
+Anyhow, I came back to this game years later and explored it more carefully, with a (much) more capable PC.
 Aaron Willis had a fan site which showed most of the items you can find, what they do, and where to find them.
-That site's gone now, so I've written this one to pick up where it left off, and help others who might discover this game and be puzzled about what to do with it.
-I've created a table of the findable items similar to that old fan site, and I've also modified an image of the game map to show where all the findable items are.
+That site's gone now, so I've created this one to pick up where his left off, and help others who might discover this game and be puzzled what to do with it.
+At the bottom you'll find a table of the findable items similar to Aaron's, and in the Downloads section is a copy of the game map that shows where all the findable items are—that I know of.

-Rather than tell you everything about how to play the game, I'll offer my pointers about what the manual doesn't tell you.
-First off, what's with these findable items I mentioned?
-Some are weapons or healing potions.
-Others activate units.
-You start the game with only two units you can order around besides the proto-Fellowship (Frodo, Sam, and Pippin--yes, Merry's not there yet; in the book, he met them in Buckland).
-But if you can collect the Red Arrow and bring it to Edoras, you'll activate Rohan.
+Rather than tell you everything about how to play the game, I'll offer my pointers about things the manual doesn't explain.
+First off, what's the deal with these findable items?
+Some are things like weapons or potions, while others activate units.
+You start the game with only two units you can order around besides the proto-Fellowship (Frodo, Sam, and Pippin—yes, Merry's not there yet; like in the book, he's waiting for you in Buckland).
+But if you can collect the Red Arrow and bring it to Edoras, you'll activate Rohan and be able to direct all its units.
 That sort of thing.

 Also I should mention that the graphics of individual characters are somewhat disappointing.
 The Hobbits all look alike; the Men are all smiling all the time.
 Trolls actually look friendly, and Balrogs look like anthropomorphic hedgehogs.
-Dunlendings, Easterlings, and Southrons all look identical (and lame), and the nazgűl are on foot, even though it shows a black rider right on the box cover.
-Also the nazgűl, barrow wights, Dead Men of Dunharrow, and even Sauron all look alike, just in different colors.
-This is probably to be expected of a game from this time period (remember it had to ship on floppy disk, so space was at a premium), but still I should warn you not to get your hopes up about the graphics.
+Dunlendings, Easterlings, and Southrons all look identical (and lame), and the nazgûl are on foot, even though it shows a black rider right on the box cover.
+Also the nazgûl, barrow wights, Dead Men of Dunharrow, and Sauron himself all look alike, just in different colors.
+This is probably to be expected of a game from this time period, which had to fit on floppy disk (and low-density 5¼" disk at that), so space was at a premium, but still I should caution you not to get your hopes up about the graphics.

-There are two ways to win or lose the game.
+There are two ways to win or lose the game, respectively.